 Feelings of guilt can often manifest in physical symptoms such as:

 - Nausea, upset stomach, or other digestive issues

 - Stomach pain

 Personally, this is something I would have struggled with throughout my life and more recently during the pandemic.
 Journaling my thoughts and engaging in therapy enabled me to explore the reasons behind the guilt.
-These feelings are triggered in times of stress but I’ve learned coping techniques that help me to challenge and rationalize these feelings.
+These feelings are triggered in times of stress but I’ve learned coping techniques that help me to challenge and rationalise these feelings.
 One of the most important things you can work on with guilt is compassion and forgiving yourself.
-We all make mistakes and we’re not perfect but we learn and grow from them, that’s part of being human.
+We all make mistakes and we’re not perfect but we learn and grow from them; that’s part of being human.
 Learning from our mistakes leads to making better decisions.
 One of my favourite quotes from Maya Angelou sums this up “When you know better, you do better”.

 Below are tips and techniques that you might find helpful in challenging and alleviating these feelings:

 - Learning from mistakes (Journaling can be helpful here)

 - Challenging your thoughts

 - Affirming the positive aspects of the situation